Object ccGenomicCellGeom will call the function circlize::circos.genomicText while drawing.

 Which column in

-data frame should be taken as y-value.
-If it is not defined, only the first numeric columns invalue
+valuedata frame should be taken as y-value.
+If it is not defined, only the first numeric columns invaluewill be taken.- posTransform

 Self-defined function to transform genomic positions, see